nhat117/-MATH2269-Bayesian-Assignment3/README.md

 - Thomas Bui (s3878174)
 - Sharon Vincent (s402489)

-## Run Helper
+## Run

-To execute this project, follow these steps:
+To execute this project, follow the steps in the sequence below:

+### 1. Helper
+- Run the helper functions necessary for setting up the environment, loading dependencies, and initializing any configurations required for the project.

+### 2. Data
-1. **Data**: Ensure the HMEQ dataset is preprocessed as needed for the analysis.
-Typical preprocessing steps may include handling missing values, scaling or normalizing features, and encoding categorical variables.
+- Ensure the HMEQ dataset is preprocessed as needed for the analysis.
+- Typical preprocessing steps may include handling missing values, scaling or normalizing features, and encoding categorical variables.

+### 3. Model
-2. **Model**: The Bayesian logistic regression model is implemented using JAGS (Just Another Gibbs Sampler).
-Make sure JAGS and necessary R or Python packages are installed.
+- The Bayesian logistic regression model is implemented using JAGS (Just Another Gibbs Sampler).
+- Make sure JAGS and necessary R or Python packages are installed.

+### 4. Convergence
-3. **Convergence**: Monitor the convergence of the model using diagnostics such as trace plots, Gelman-Rubin statistics, and autocorrelation.
-Convergence is critical to ensure reliable posterior estimates.
+- Monitor the convergence of the model using diagnostics such as trace plots, Gelman-Rubin statistics, and autocorrelation.
+- Convergence diagnostics are critical to ensure reliable posterior estimates.

+### 5. Predictive Performance
-4. **Predictive Performance**: Evaluate the model's predictive performance using metrics like accuracy, AUC (Area Under the ROC Curve), and Brier score.
-These metrics provide insights into the model's capability to predict loan defaults effectively.
+- Evaluate the model's predictive performance using metrics like accuracy, AUC (Area Under the ROC Curve), and Brier score.
+- These metrics provide insights into the model's capability to predict loan defaults effectively.

 ## Results